Skip to main content

 The legal framework governing wellness programs integrates the ADA, GINA, and HIPAA to create a multi-layered shield for employee health information.

-The concept of is a cornerstone of these protections from a technical and legal standpoint.
+The concept of data aggregation is a cornerstone of these protections from a technical and legal standpoint.
 The requirement that employers only receive information in a form that “does not disclose, and is not reasonably likely to disclose, the identity of specific individuals” is a critical safeguard.

 This forces a separation between the entity administering the wellness program (which may be a third-party vendor) and the employer.
 The employer gets a statistical landscape, not individual portraits.
 This is a deliberate structural barrier designed to make it nearly impossible for an individual’s specific health data to be used in employment-related decisions.